arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 ---
 title: 'Opta™ Memory Partitioning for Use with the Arduino IDE'
-description: "Learn how to partition the memory of an Opta™ device using the Arduino® ecosystem tools."
+description: "Learn how to partition the memory of an Opta™ device to be used with the Arduino® ecosystem tools."

 difficulty: beginner
 tags: